simplex-chat/simplexmq/rfcs/2021-09-01-smp-message-storage.md

 Cons:
 - substantial re-engineering costs and risks.
 - metadata privacy.
-Currently we only save undelivered messasages when server is restarted, with this approach all messages will be stored for some time. this argument is limited, as hosting providers of VMs can make memory snapshots too, on the other hand they are harder to analyse than files.
+Currently we only save undelivered messages when server is restarted, with this approach all messages will be stored for some time. this argument is limited, as hosting providers of VMs can make memory snapshots too, on the other hand they are harder to analyze than files.
 On another hand, with this approach messages will be stored for a shorter time.

 #### RocksDB and other key-value stores

 The downside of any key-value stores is that they don't seem to have efficient primitives for sequential delivery.
 While sequential delivery can be modelled with linked lists, they would require 1 key insert (on send), 3 key updates (1 update to update queue data on send, 1 update of the last message to point to the next, 1 update on delivery or message expiration) and 1 key deletion (on delivery or message expiration) for each delivered message.

-This might result in substantial write aplification and compacting costs.
+This might result in substantial write amplification and compacting costs.

 In general, tree structures that are efficient for quick lookups and updates, given approximately fixed value size, are inefficient for modelling queues.